 The main duties of the Remuneration Committee are to prepare decisions by the Board of Directors on issues concerning remuneration principles, remuneration and other employment terms for the CEO and other members of the Group management, and to monitor and assess ongoing programs for variable remuneration to the Group management, as well as such programs as have been completed during the year.
 Furthermore, the Committee shall monitor and assess the application of the guidelines for remuneration to the executive management resolved by the annual general meeting, as well as applicable remuneration structures and remuneration levels in the Company.
 The members of the Remuneration Committee are Per Olof Wallström (Chairman), Martin Jonsson, Svein Mathisen, and Kerstin Valinder Strinnholm.
 The Committee is assessed to comply with the Code’s requirements for independence and appropriate knowledge and experience in questions related to remuneration of executive management.

 The total remuneration and the terms and conditions for the senior executives should correspond to relevant market conditions and will include a balanced composition of fixed salary, variable remuneration, pension benefits, other benefits as well as conditions for termination.
 Cash remuneration shall consist of fixed salary and variable remuneration.
 The fixed salary and, if applicable, variable remuneration is to be linked to the executive’s responsibility and authority.
 The variable remuneration is to be based on the outcome of predetermined well defined objectives.
-The variable cash remuneration is to be limited to forty (40) per cent of the fixed annual salary for the CEO and thirty (30) per cent of the fixed annual salary for the other senior executives.
+The variable cash remuneration is to be limited to fifty (50) per cent of the fixed annual salary for the CEO and other senior executives.
 Share based programs shall be resolved by the general meeting.
 Programs for variable remuneration shall be designed in such a way as to enable the Board of Directors, if exceptional financial conditions prevail, to restrict or omit payment of the variable remuneration if such action is deemed reasonable and consistent with the company’s responsibility towards shareholders, employees and other stakeholders.

 Pension benefits must be in accordance with the ITP-plan or otherwise premium-based and maximized at 35 percent of the total remuneration.
 Benefits other than fixed salary, variable remuneration and pension benefits must be applied restrictively.
 Fixed salary during the notice period and severance pay shall in total not exceed an amount equal to the fixed salary for 12 months; or for the CEO, the fixed salary for 18 months.
 The Board of Directors may derogate from these guidelines in certain cases if there are special reasons for doing so.
 Reasons for derogation must be reported at the next annual general meeting.